 First, let me be frank.
 This is not a project for a novice in the wood shop.
 Unless you are competent with power tools, professional power tools, and know when and where to place your fingers, do not attempt this.
-Its damn hard to play a guitar with only six fingers remaining.
+Its damn hard to play a guitar with only six and a half fingers remaining.